eduardo305/React-TDD-Boilerplate/README.md

   Again, this command will be listening for your changes.
 Whenever you change a file, the browser will reload and show your changes.

   `Tip:` You can keep two separate terminals, one for each command.
 Then you can both see your tests running and your changes showing up on the browser.

+  `Attention:` Node 8.6.0 at least is required to run this boilerplate